-Biden returns to Pennsylvania to rally swing-state voters for massive new spending on roads and bridges
+With political future at stake, Biden returns to Pa. to rally voters around economic agenda

 The rollout of Biden’s infrastructure overhaul proposal in Pittsburgh marks only his latest overture to Rust Belt battlegrounds that Democrats increasingly see as critical to enacting their economic agenda nationwide.
 Party leaders have been aggressive about promoting their vision for bigger government, and higher spending, since securing $1,400 checks as part of a $1.9 trillion coronavirus relief package in early March.
 But they’ve taken that message directly and repeatedly to Pennsylvania, sensing the high stakes in proving to swing-state voters they are able to keep their word.

-“Biden doesn’t have any room to stumble here, in the sense that the country needs this so desperately and can’t suffer another promise by more politicians that don’t deliver,” said Tom Conway, president of the United Steelworkers, who will join Biden this week.
+“Biden doesn’t have any room to stumble here, in the sense that the country needs this so desperately and can’t suffer another promise by more politicians that don’t deliver,” said Tom Conway, president of the United Steelworkers, who joined Biden this week.

 Biden’s courtship of Pennsylvania traces back to the 2020 race: He started and ended his campaign in Pittsburgh and visited the state more than any other candidate — 19 times in five months — to sap its coveted electoral votes from President Donald Trump.
 Biden then returned to the state earlier this month to tout the American Rescue Plan, a coronavirus stimulus package that counts among his first achievements and one of the largest economic rescue measures in history.